uniment/Objects.jl/README.md

 ## Object Storage Types

-Three subtypes of `Object` storage are provided: `Dynamic`, `Static`, and `Mutable`.
-Their behaviors are identical, except for property-setting flexibility and performance.
+Three subtypes of object are provided by storage technique: `Dynamic`, `Static`, and `Mutable`.
+Their external behaviors are identical, except for property-setting flexibility and performance.

 - Dynamic: maximum flexibility—properties can be added or changed at any time, arbitrarily.
 - Static: maximum performance—after construction, properties cannot be changed.